yossev/yossev/README.md

   -> 🌱 Im Currently learning Web Development, Competitive Programming and Python.
   -> ⚙️ Working on Mastering Software Engineering Principals -> 🤝 Looking to collaborate on more C++ Projects
-  -> 🤔 Looking for help with Computer Graphics and Game Dev
+  -> 🤔 Looking for help with Computer Graphics and AI

 ```